Level/level-rocksdb/README.md

 * bundles the current release of [`levelup`][levelup] and [`rocksdb`][rocksdb]
 * leverages encodings using [`encoding-down`][encoding-down]

 Use this package to avoid having to explicitly install `rocksdb` when you want to use RocksDB with `levelup`.
-See also `level` which does the same for LevelDB.
+See also [`level`][level] which does the same for LevelDB.

 * [Usage](#usage)
 * [API](#api)